Cynthiaudoye/Cynthiaudoye.github.io/README.md

 # About Me

 I am a data-driven professional with a strong background in financial analysis, data management, and machine learning.
 I thrive in dynamic environments where I can utilize my skills in data cleaning, statistical modeling, and data visualization to derive actionable insights.
-With experience in both traditional and cutting-edge technologies like **Python, SQL, Excel, and Power BI**, I am passionate about optimizing processes and driving informed business decisions.
+With experience in both traditional and cutting-edge technologies like **Python, SQL, Excel, PySpark, SQLite, MySQL and Power BI**, I am passionate about optimizing processes and driving informed business decisions.
 I am continuously expanding my expertise in data science and finance, while bringing a detail-oriented, solution-focused approach to every project I take on.

 ---